Witivio/Gpt-Pro---Samples/README.md

 ![Alt text](DiagramTodoList.png)

+> #### :warning: Warning
+>
-Please note, this plugin is an example and should not be used in production as is.
-The database is in memory, which is not suitable for extensive use. on the other hand this plugin does not take into account single users and is therefore shared by all users.
+> Please note, this plugin is an example and should not be used in production as is. >The database is in memory, which is not suitable for extensive use.